yo-oycom/coretext-adventures/readme.md

   - ending.md
 ```

-## 📝 Creating scene Files
+## 📝 Creating Scene Files

-**scene files are the building blocks of your story.** Each one represents a scene or moment where the player makes a choice.
+**Scene files are the building blocks of your story.** Each one represents a scene or moment where the player makes a choice.

-### Basic scene Structure
+### Basic Scene Structure
 Each scene file (`.md`) should follow this format:

 ```markdown